andr3wV/ChessPrediction/README.md

 # Chess Position Evaluation Transformer

-Please refer to my [ChessEngine repository](https://github.com/andr3wV/ChessEngine) to view teh Neural Network.
+Please refer to my [ChessEngine repository](https://github.com/andr3wV/ChessEngine) to view an implementation of the neural network.

 ## Purpose